 As the UN Climate Change Conference of the Parties (COP26) draws closer, industry figureheads have begun to discuss how the construction industry will be affected.
-What processes and initiatives will be implemented as a result of the Glasgow-based event, and how will they change our approach to project development?
+What processes and initiatives will be implemented as a result of the Glasgow-based event?
+As well as, how will they change our approach to project development?

 During the pandemic one of my areas of interest was to read more about the climate crisis and how this could be linked to the buildings that we help develop.
 My training as a mechanical and electrical engineer has taught about reducing energy consumption in buildings.
 This, in time, has become known as operational energy consumption and remains the domain of the engineers who design systems and must comply with a myriad of guidance and best practice.

 As a project manager I am more interested in the embedded carbon that goes into the materials that we build from, and the way in which we plan to reuse those materials in the future.
 It also makes me want to reuse existing buildings rather than assume the future always involves demolition and new build.
 Similarly, there is an increased interest in enabling active travel (cycling and walking) and we have seen an increase in the conversation of car parking spaces into new facilities for bike storage, showers and electrical charging points.